vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 ### Authorization

-You can find more information on callback request signing [here].
+You can find more information on callback request signing [here](doc:using-rest#callback-request-signing).

 ### Request